datapractice/machinelearners/log.md

 - I don't what governance is.
 What is it?
 Is it the same as governing?
 Also, where does governmentality fit?
 - downloaded 2500 records on governmentality and saved in support/gov.tsv
 - working on titles more

+## Tue 20 Jun 2017 15:55:45 BST
+- been thinking that for me the arguments about fairness, discrimination, explainability all come too late.
+If governance is always part of the situation, and governmentality involves forms of observation, what happens with the change in observer?
+- possible titles:
+    - Techniques of the Predictor;
+    - Vectorising things out: prediction and its consequences
+    -
+- looking at literature -- key references cited around governmentality are Dean 1999, Foucault, 1991, Rose 1997, Foucault 2007, and Beck as well as Andrew Barry 1996